revolist/revogrid-docs/compare/syncfusion-gantt-alternative.md

   competitor-name="Syncfusion Gantt"
-  competitor-summary="a mature project planning component within the broader Syncfusion Essential Studio UI suite" use-cases="project management products, ERP and MRP systems, construction planning, resource scheduling, operations software, internal planning tools, and data-heavy SaaS applications" revo-summary="RevoGrid Gantt is a grid-native planning component built on the same virtualized, editable data surface as RevoGrid."
+  competitor-summary="a mature project planning component within the broader Syncfusion Essential Studio UI suite" use-cases="project management products, ERP and MRP systems, construction planning, resource scheduling, operations software, internal planning tools, and data-heavy SaaS applications" revo-summary="RevoGantt is a grid-native planning component built on the same virtualized, editable data surface as RevoGrid."
 />

 ::: tip Best fit
-Choose **RevoGrid Gantt** when the Gantt must behave like an editable part of your product—not a separate project-management application embedded beside your data grid.
+Choose **RevoGantt** when the Gantt must behave like an editable part of your product—not a separate project-management application embedded beside your data grid.
 :::

 ::: tip Short answer